effectfully-ou/haskell-challenges/h7-shortest-longest/README.md

 [ "ab", "de", "yz" ]
 ```

-We don't need to force `repeat 'm'` it its entirety to figure out that it's not the shortest list, but the above algorithm does attempt to do that, since it tries to calculate the length of each of the subsublists, which is not possible on infinite lists and so the algorithm diverges once it encounters `repeat 'm'`.
+We don't need to force `repeat 'm'` in its entirety to figure out that it's not the shortest list, but the above algorithm does attempt to do that, since it tries to calculate the length of each of the subsublists, which is not possible on infinite lists and so the algorithm diverges once it encounters `repeat 'm'`.

 Your task is to go to [`src/Lib.hs`](./src/Lib.hs) and implement